All prerequisites must be passed with a grade of C- or better.

 129 Global Marketing

 An exploration of the international marketing environment and its impact on marketing practice.
 Topics include the benefits, risks, and complexities of marketing abroad with particular emphasis on multi-cultural aspects and their implications for market entry, global competitive strategies, and formulating suitable product, promotion, pricing and distribution strategies for international markets.
-Offered spring semester only, beginning spring 2014.
-Prerequisites: BusAd 124 Marketing.
-All lower division Business Core requirements, including Core Curriculum Math requirement.
+Offered fall semester only.
+Prerequisites: Lower-division common business core courses, the core curriculum math requirement, and Busad 124 This course is not available to freshmen or sophomores.

 131 Managing and Leading in Organizations

-The study of the structure, functioning, and performance of organizations, and the impact of psychological and sociological variables on the behavior of groups and individuals within them.
+The study of the structure, functioning, and performance of organizations, and the impact of psychological, sociological and ecomomic variables on the behavior of groups and individuals within them.
 Topics include motivation, leadership, decision-making, power and influence, group and team dynamics, conflict resolution, creativity and innovation, organizational change, and managing across cultures.
 Offered every semester.
-Prerequisites: BusAd 10 Global Perspectives in Business and Society.
-BusAd 40 Business Statistics.
+Prerequisites: English 4 and 5.
+This course is not available to freshmen.

 132: Global Operations Management

 A study of the design and execution of the production or service system for providing products or services to meet demand.
 As efficiency barriers of time and space between companies are breaking down, operations function must adopt a global dimension to remain competitive.
 The course provides concepts and tools for evaluating and improving the operations of a firm.
 The specific topics include process analysis, waiting line analysis, quality management, project management, inventory management, and supply chain management.
 Offered every semester.
-Prerequisites: All lower division Business Core requirements, including Core Curriculum Math requirement.
+Prerequisites: Lower-division common business core courses and the core curriculum math requirement.
+This course is not available to freshmen.

 135 International Financial Management

 An examination of the principles and practices of the financing and investment decisions of multinational firms operating globally.
-Topics include foreign exchange markets and instruments, corporate exchange risk management, international investment decisions, global financing strategies, and related issues.
+Topics include foreign exchange markets, financial instruments in the international capital markets, corporate exchange risk management, international investment decisions, global financing strategies, financial crises, and related issues.
 As such, this course extends financial management and investment to the international environment.
 Offered fall semester only.
-Prerequisites: BusAd 123 Financial Management.
-All lower division Business Core requirements, including Core Curriculum Math requirement.
+Prerequisites: Lower-division common business core courses, the core curriculum math requirement, and Busad 123.

-Description and analysis of the securities markets (bonds, stocks, etc.) from the viewpoint of the private investor.
+Description and analysis of the securities market (bonds, stocks, etc.) from the viewpoint of the private investor.
 The student is introduced to asset valuation theories as well as the basis of portfolio selection.
 Particular emphasis is placed on the trade-off between risk and return, both for the individual assets and in a portfolio context.
-Prerequisite: BusAd 40 or equivalent.
+Prerequisite: Busad 40 or equivalent.

 137 Advanced Quantitative Methods

-A rigorous analytical course involving the study of the theories and practices of diverse statistical methods and procedures that enable managers to judiciously use data in solving complex problems in finance, marketing, operations, and corporate strategy, and providing business analysts with a sound conceptual understanding of the role management science plays in the decision-making process.
-Students are introduced to advanced statistical tools and techniques for quantitative analysis to support conclusions drawn from empirical evidence for effective decision-making under conditions of uncertainty.
-Topics include multivariate statistical analysis, multiple linear and logistic regression modeling, time-series analysis, optimization, computer simulation, waiting line models, principal component, factor and cluster analysis, and multidimensional scaling.
+A rigorous analytical course involving the study of the theories and practices of diverse quantitative methods and procedures that enable managers to judiciously use data in solving complex problems in finance, marketing, operations, and corporate strategy, and providing business analysts with a sound conceptual understanding of the role management science plays in the decision-making process.
+Students are introduced to advanced tools and techniques for quantitative analysis to support conclusions drawn from empirical evidence for effective decision-making under conditions of uncertainty.
+Topics may include multivariate statistical analysis, multiple linear and logistic regression modeling, time-series analysis, optimization, computer simulation, waiting line models, principal component, factor and cluster analysis, and multidimensional scaling.
 Offered spring semester only, beginning spring 2014.
-Prerequisites: All lower division Business Core requirements, including Core Curriculum Math requirement.
+Prerequisites: Lower-division common business core courses and the core curriculum math requirement.
+This course is not available to freshmen or sophomores.

 140 Strategic Management

-A capstone course taken in the spring term of the senior year, it integrates the major functional operating areas of business firms viewed within the broader context of strategic management, i.e., the process of managerial decision-making and actions that determine the long-run performance of business organizations.
+A capstone course which must be taken in the spring term of the senior year, it integrates the major functional operating areas of business firms viewed within the broader context of strategic management, i.e., the process of managerial decision making and actions that determine the long-run performance of business organizations.
 Offered spring semester only.
-Prerequisites: BusAd 123 Financial Management.
-BusAd 124 Marketing.
-BusAd 132 Global Operations Management.
-All lower division Business Core requirements, including Core Curriculum Math requirement.
+Prerequisites: Lower division common business core courses, the core curriculum math requirement, Busad 123; Busad 124; and BusAd 132.
+This course should be taken in the spring semester of the senior year.

 175 Management Information Systems